pivotal/docs-tap/security-and-compliance/harden-tap.hbs.md

 By configuring this to use the same identify provider as the Tanzu Developer Portal, users can have a common identity across the Kubernetes clusters and the Tanzu Developer Portal.
-Because the Tanzu CLI is making Kubernetes API calls, this configuration will also be enabled for the Tanzu CLI.
+Because the Tanzu CLI is making Kubernetes API calls, this configuration is also be enabled for the Tanzu CLI.

-Using Pinniped will provide authentication for Kubernetes clusters but still requires the users to be bound to Kubernetes roles.
+Using Pinniped provides authentication for Kubernetes clusters but still requires the users to be bound to Kubernetes roles.
 To provide a starting point, the Tanzu Application Platform provides six Kubernetes Roles as part of the installation that users can be bound to.
-For more information around the roles used for authorization, see
+For more information about the roles used for authorization, see
 [Default roles for Tanzu Application Platform](../authn-authz/overview.hbs.md).

 ### <a id="amr"></a> Artifact Metadata Repository (AMR) Observer, CloudEvent Handler, and GraphQL